Skip to content

 images:

-type: org.osbuild.containers-storage
+type: org.osbuild.containers

 origin: org.osbuild.source